Piscis Austrinus

-Origins
+History

 Piscis Austrinus can be seen cut off at the bottom of Urania's Mirrors 1825 depiction of Aquarius.
 Next to it is the obsolete constellation Ballon Aerostatique.

 Pisces Austrinus originated with the Babylonian constellation simply known as the Fish (MUL.KU).
 Professor of astronomy Bradley Schaefer has proposed that ancient observers must have been able to see as far south as Mu Piscis Austrini to define a pattern that looked like a fish.
 Like many of Schaefer's proposals this is nothing new: mu PsA is explicitly mentioned in the Almagest and the constellation is definitely a takeover from ancient Babylon.
 Along with the eagle Aquila the crow Corvus and water snake Hydra, Piscis Austrinus was introduced to the Ancient Greeks around 500 BCE; the constellations marked the summer and winter solstices, respectively.

 In Greek mythology, this constellation is known as the Great Fish and it is portrayed as swallowing the water being poured out by Aquarius, the water-bearer constellation.
 The two fish of the constellation Pisces are said to be the offspring of the Great Fish.
 In Egyptian mythology, this fish saved the life of the Egyptian goddess Isis, so she placed this fish and its descendants into the heavens as constellations of stars.
 In the 5th century BC, Greek historian Ctesias wrote that the fish was said to have lived in a lake near Bambyce in Syria and had saved Derceto, daughter of Aphrodite, and for this deed was placed in the heavens.
 For this reason, fish were sacred and not eaten by many Syrians.